salesforce/omakase/readme.md

 For a full example of a `FunctionRefiner` see `UrlRefiner`.
 For a full example of an `AtRuleRefiner` see `ConditionalsRefiner` and related classes.

-Note that generally speaking, by simply utilizing a parser from parser factory, all parsed units will be automatically broadcasted to the given broadcaster.
+Note that generally speaking, by simply utilizing a parser from ParserFactory, all parsed units will be automatically broadcasted to the given broadcaster.
 This means that a custom function could simply parse a string for terms and operators using the term sequence parser, and all encountered terms and operators will be automatically added to the declaration that the custom function is in, no further work required.
 To avoid this, just use your own broadcaster instance instead of passing through the one given to you.

 #### Base plugin